Orange-OpenSource/metamorphosed/README.md

 ## Search, further info

 On the bottom of the main screen propbank definitions for all used concepts is displayed.
-Basic search is available in the search field.
+Basic search is available in the search tab.
 THE AMR-search field accepts two kinds of input
 * a valid PENMAN graph: the search will find AMR graphs which contain the given PENMAN graph.
 So searching for `(e / eat-01 :ARG1 ( c / cheese ))` will find a graph like
 ```
 (v1 / eat-01